 (7) A current case history that includes:

-(a) All available social, medical, including immunization record, developmental, psychological, and educational information.
+(a) A summary of all available social, medical, including immunization record, developmental, psychological, and educational information.
 If the child is an infant and has been discharged from the hospital, a copy of the discharge documentation is required.

 (b) The JFS 01616 "Social and Medical History" (rev. 6/2009).